 Can I eat shellfish while pregnant?

 Consult local advisories for shellfish harvested from local waters.

-Common Questions About shellfish in Pregnant
+Common Questions About shellfish While Pregnant

+Can I eat shellfish while pregnant?